kmiyashiro/node-foursquare/readme.md

       ...
     }

-When using an older API, Foursquare will provide deprecation warnings if applicable.
-By default, this library will log warnings to the log, (which will only be visible if logging for "node-foursquare" is turned on, see below).
+When using an older API, Foursquare will provide deprecation warnings, (if applicable).
+By default, this library will write these warnings to the log, which will only be visible if logging for "node-foursquare" is turned on, (see "Logging", below).

 You can configure this library to throw an error instead: